This is the second part of a two-part blog series. Make sure to read Part 1, if you haven’t had the chance.

 These tools are incredibly helpful to purchases who are overloaded with long lists of suppliers to purchase from each day.
 Making life easier for the purchasing agent is at the heart of every great self-service website design.

 10 – Automating Product Suggestions

-For many maintenance activities, it commonly requires multiple parts to complete the job.
+Many maintenance activities, commonly require multiple parts to complete the job.
 Online digital tools can ensure that the right products are recommended automatically when other products are being searched.